ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 #### How it works

 Rollup pull requests use the same process as pull requests merging into master, except that pull requests are merged into a rebased temporary branch.
 All pull requests with the *rollup PR* label are cloned and merged into the temporary branch.
 If no merge conflicts arise, a pull request is opened with the temporary branch.
-Once the rollup pull request merges, all other pull requests that went into building <!-- A bit complicated.
-How about ... went into building -> were included in --> the rollup pull request are also _marked_ as merged because their contents are now part of master.
+Once the rollup pull request merges, all other pull requests that were included in the build the rollup pull request are also _marked_ as merged because their contents are now part of master.

-Rollup pull requests are a solution to two types of problem: CI testing duration and semantic conflict problem.
+Rollup pull requests are a solution to two types of problem: CI testing duration and semantic conflict.

 - Rollup pull requests drastically lower the time to test many pull requests at once.
 Instead of putting many pull requests through CI, only one goes through testing.
 This lowers the load on the CI infrastructure and helps close pull requests sooner.